Serralq/Project-Norn/docs/travels/atri.md

   </figure>
 </div>
 Come during the evening to get this perfect shot of the sunset.
-There's also some binoculars to place your phone against and get a few images of the windmills.
+There's also some binoculars to place a phone against and get a few images of the windmills.

 ??? note "Amagami Anime Campaign P2"
     <div class="row">